El Chapo Rival Cartel Murders Two Federal Agents

 These include attempts to become autonomous in critical areas such as gun supply.
 According to a recent report by Breitbart, the group has gun factories in Colima and Jalisco, which enable it to arm allied groups fighting against organizations such as El Chapo’s Sinaloa Cartel.
 It apparently also maintains contacts with high ranking government and military officials who provide vital information on planned offensives against it.

-The CJNG reportedly has a presence in 20 states, which include Oaxaca, Guerrero, Michoacán, Baja California, Jalisco and Veracruz.
+The CJNG reportedly has a presence in 20 states, which include Oaxaca, Guerrero, Michoacán, Baja California, Jalisco, and Veracruz.
 It also has its own vehicle armory garages.
-Some of its members are reportedly ex-military officers trained in areas such as counter-intelligence, counter-terrorism, and interrogation strategies.
+Some of its members are reportedly ex-military officers trained in areas such as counterintelligence, counterterrorism, and interrogation strategies.

 El Chapo wanted to order his family to pay his lawyers.
 The judge said no. https://t.co/ZtISgBwv9m